GenericMappingTools/gmt/trunk/doc/rst/source/gmtaverage.rst

 wavelengths, but is also generally useful for decimating or averaging (*x*,\ *y*,\ *z*) data.
-You can modify the precision of the output format by editing the **FORMAT\_FLOAT\_OUT** parameter in your **gmt.conf** file, or you may choose binary input and/or output using single or double precision storage.
+You can modify the precision of the output format by editing the **FORMAT\_FLOAT\_OUT** parameter in your `gmt.conf <gmt.conf.html>`_ file, or you may choose binary input and/or output using single or double precision storage.

 .. include:: explain_commonitems.rst_